Step One – Go with your gut.

 I picked up this stewed cinnamon apple recipe in a seminar and have found it to be incredibly helpful in bringing down my inflammation and offering healing effects to the gut.
 H pylori and other bad bugs caused inflammation and immune responses in my stomach and intestine, which is what prompted my pain, burning, and even constipation and diarrhoea.
 You can modulate your immune system and reduce inflammation using the 5-points below.

 Diversity makes the microbiome stronger.
 Personalise your diet according to how you feel a few hours after eating any food.
 One size does not fit all.
-I grow my own veggies in pots, join me by getting your hands dirty with soil – its good for your microbiome strengthening.
+I grow my own veggies in pots, join me by getting your hands dirty with soil – it’s good for your microbiome strengthening.

-The combination of apple and cinnamon can work wonders.
+Step One: The combination of apple and cinnamon can work wonders.

 Stewed apples.
 Make applesauce from apples without pips but leave the skin on, boil for about 10 minutes and add cinnamon.
 Liquidise and take about 3 tablespoons any time of the day but not with other food.
 Apples are rich in pectin; stewing them releases the pectin to become food for the good microbes in your gut.